 I couldn’t get the flavor combination out of my head.
 Snacking on a cheese platter every now and again was great but I wanted to compose a healthier dish.
 So what better way to incorporate all of these ingredients than in a salad?

 One of my favorite cookbooks is Ripe from Nigel Slater.
 He has a few different versions of tabbouleh where he uses seasonal fruit such as plums and peaches.
-I’ve only eaten traditional tabbouleh but last summer when my dear friend Heather was visiting from Massachusetts, we prepared a light summer meal together.
+I’ve only eaten traditional tabbouleh but last summer when my dear friend Heather was visiting from out of town, we prepared a light summer meal together.
 Peach tabbouleh was on our menu.
 The bulgur was easy and quick to prepare.
 It was surprisingly delicious.

 If blood oranges are hard to come by where you live, don’t fret, choose your favorite orange.
 It will taste just as nice in this salad.